kmrtdsii/playwithantigravity/.ai/guidelines/genai_base.md

 When acting as an Agent, follow these loops:
 -   **Reflection**: Before finalizing a task, critique your own work.
 "Did I break existing tests?
 Does this match the user's intent?"
 -   **Tool Use**: Prefer using provided tools (verified paths) over guessing.
+-   **Environment Awareness**: Don't assume the world is ready.
+Check servers, ports, and file existence before acting. (e.g., "Is `localhost:80` responding?" before opening a browser).
 -   **Iterative Planning**: Don't try to solve the whole world in one prompt.
 Break it down into artifacts (`implementation_plan.md`).

 ## 4. Anti-Patterns to Avoid